LATEST ARTICLE

 Webpage

-1. A web page is a basic unit of every website.
+1. A single unit of content within a website.

-3. A web page can be compared with a single page of a book.
+3. Comparable to a single page in a book.

 HTML